cmdruid/workshops/frost-workshop/slides.md

 <!--
 * Polynomials can range from being very simple, to very complex.

+* Polynomials describe the relationship between variables by expressing one as a function of the other, using a sum of powers with coefficients.

 * The secp256k1 curve is visible when modeled over a small range of real numbers (ex: -8 ~ 8+).
 -->